 As the Group has a large customer base and intends to reduce the credit risk, the Consolidated Company monitors and reviews the recoverable amount of the trade receivables to ensure the uncollectible amount are recognized appropriately as impairment losses, always within the expectations of management.

-As of December 31, 2021 and 2020, 54% and 58%, respectively, of trade receivables were two major customers.
+As of December 31, 2022 and 2021, 49% and 58%, respectively, of trade receivables were the major customers.
 Thus, credit risk is significantly centralized.